 Hours: 9am – 5pm weekdays

 When you go to retailers, you know they can be relied on.
 You probably bought your aircon from them anyway.
-But the real disadvantage is that they usually only service appliances under warranty.
+COURTS’ one-stop home solutions provide GURU not only service appliances under warranty, but also all new or existing air con units, including those not purchased at COURTS.

 Cost: $45 to $350